SAETASS: Solver for Astroparticle Equation of Transport Analysis in Spherical Symmetry: Addressing the reliability of SAETASS for physical modeling

 These validations are also performed in two stages as in previous sections.
 First, a qualitative comparison is made by examining the radial profiles at several snapshots.
 This test visually confirms that the solver correctly captures the behaviour of the system.
 Second, we perform a quantitative convergence study to verify the formal order of accuracy of the temporal integrator, using the same definition given in \eqref{eq:L2_norm}.

-Figure~\ref{fig:time_dependent_advection} corresponds to a time-dependent advection problem, defined in Appendix \ref{app:advection_mms}.
-This setup leads to an oscillatory solution in time and an exponential decrease in space.
+For the time-dependent advection problem, we manufacture a system where the target distribution, $f_\mathrm{MMS}$, oscillates in time while decaying exponentially in the radial direction.
+This distribution is subjected to a velocity field that expands linearly with radius but slows down over time.
+The specific required source term, $Q_\mathrm{MMS}$, to sustain this exact evolution is obtained in Appendix~\ref{app:advection_mms}.

+Figure~\ref{fig:time_dependent_advection} corresponds to this advective setup.
 Figure \ref{fig:time_dependent_advection_last} demonstrates the good qualitative agreement between the numerical and analytical solutions after some relevant time of simulation.
 Figure \ref{fig:time_dependent_advection_convergence} displays a systematic convergence study in space and time.

 It is remarkable how Figure~\ref{fig:time_dependent_advection_convergence} showcases the interplay between temporal and spatial resolution.
 Indeed, temporal resolution establishes the minimum relative error achievable by the numerical scheme, under which further spatial refinement cannot lead.